-- New ways to use immunotherapy to fight brain cancer
+- New ways to use immunotherapy to treat brain cancer

-- Treatment of leptomeningeal disease (LMD), which currently has few effective treatments
+- The treatment of leptomeningeal disease (LMD), which currently has few effective treatment options

-- Use of personalized approaches to match the treatment to the genetics of a patient’s tumor
+- The use of individualized approaches to match cancer treatments to the specific genetics of a patient’s tumor

-- Direct delivery of novel therapeutics to tumor tissue
+- The direct delivery of novel therapeutics to tumor tissue

-Moffitt provides detailed records to help keep referring physicians updated on their patients’ progress.
-And, to facilitate further communication between referring physicians and Moffitt's neuro-oncologists, our clinic offers a 24/7 hotline for questions and record requests.
+Moffitt maintains and delivers detailed records to help keep our referring physicians fully up-to-date on the progress of their patients.
+To facilitate seamless communications, we have a 24/7 hotline for questions and record requests.

 Medically Reviewed by Dr. Michael Vogelbaum, Program Leader, Department of Neuro-Oncology.